frontity/docs/docs/deployment/deploy-using-now-vercel.md

 A subdomain can be used to seperate your Wordpress and Frontity deployments.
 They can be created within Vercel dashboard from the [domains section](https://vercel.com/dashboard/domains/).

-To setup a subdomain for your Wordpress source, simply select your domain from the list and (add a new DNS Record)[https://vercel.com/docs/v2/custom-domains#step-2:-add-dns-record] with type A and the IP address of your Wordpress server.
+To setup a subdomain for your Wordpress source, simply select your desired domain from the [list](https://vercel.com/dashboard/domains/) and [add a new DNS Record](https://vercel.com/docs/v2/custom-domains#step-2:-add-dns-record) with type A and the IP address of your Wordpress server.

 ### Add Vercel nameservers in your domain provider